Code-Institute-Submissions/discover-north-yorks/README.md

   * #### Frequent User Goals

-    * As a Frequent User, I would like to see if there has been any locations added to the website.
+    * As a Frequent User, I would like to see if any new locations have been added to the website.

-      1. The user can return to the website to see of any locations added to the map and **Things to do page**.
+      1. The user can return to the website to see if any locations have been added to the map and **Things to do page**.

     * As a Frequent User, I would like to view the different social media accounts to either view, look for new updates or potentially interact with other people involved in the public forums.